IBM/aspera-cli/docs/README.erb.md

 ### History

-When I joined Aspera, there was only one CLI: `ascp`, which is the implementation of the FASP protocol, but there was no CLI to access the various existing products (Server, Faspex, Shares).
+When I joined Aspera, there was only one CLI: `ascp`, the implementation of the FASP protocol, but there was no CLI to access the various existing products (Server, Faspex, Shares).
-Once, Serban (founder) provided a shell script able to create a Faspex Package using Faspex REST API.
+At some point, Serban (founder) provided a shell script able to create a Faspex package using the Faspex REST API.
-Since all products relate to file transfers using FASP (`ascp`), I thought it would be interesting to have a unified CLI for transfers using FASP.
+Since all products relate to file transfers using FASP (`ascp`), I thought it would be interesting to have a unified CLI for FASP transfers.
-Also, because there was already the `ascp` tool, I thought of an extended tool : `eascp.pl` which was accepting all `ascp` options for transfer but was also able to transfer to Faspex and Shares (destination was a kind of URI for the applications).
+Also, because `ascp` already existed, I conceived an extended tool: `eascp.pl`, which accepted all `ascp` options for transfers but was also able to transfer to Faspex and Shares (the destination was a kind of URI for the applications).

 There were a few pitfalls:

-- <%=tool%> was written in the aging `perl` language while most Aspera web application products (but the Transfer Server) are written in `ruby`.
+- `eascp.pl` was written in the aging `perl` language, while most Aspera web application products (other than the Transfer Server) are written in `ruby`.
-- <%=tool%> was only for transfers, but not able to call other products APIs
+- It was only for transfers and was not able to call other product APIs.

 So, it evolved into <%=tool%>:

 - Portable: works on platforms supporting `ruby` (and `ascp`)
 - Easy to install with the `gem` utility
-- Supports transfers with multiple [Transfer Agents](#transfer-clients-agents), that&apos;s why transfer parameters moved from `ascp` command line to [**transfer-spec**](#transfer-specification) (more reliable, more standard)
+- Supports transfers with multiple [Transfer Agents](#transfer-clients-agents); this is why transfer parameters moved from the `ascp` command line to the [**transfer-spec**](#transfer-specification) (more reliable, more standard)
 - `ruby` is consistent with other Aspera products

-Over the time, a supported command line tool `aspera` was developed in C++, it was later on deprecated.
+Over time, a supported command-line tool `aspera` was developed in C++ and later deprecated.
-It had the advantage of being relatively easy to installed, as a single executable (well, still using `ascp`), but it was too limited IMHO, and lacked a lot of the features of this CLI.
+It had the advantage of being relatively easy to install as a single executable (still using `ascp`), but it was too limited in scope and lacked many of the features of this CLI.

 Enjoy a coffee on me: